linode/docs/docs/kubernetes/how-to-setup-a-private-docker-registry-with-lke-and-object-storage/index.md

 In this section, you will install the NGINX Ingress Controller using Helm, which will create a [Linode NodeBalancer](https://www.linode.com/products/nodebalancers/) to handle your cluster's traffic.

-1. Add the Google stable Helm charts repository to your Helm repos
+1. Add the Google stable Helm charts repository to your Helm repos:

         helm repo add stable https://kubernetes-charts.storage.googleapis.com/

-1. Update your Helm repositories
+1. Update your Helm repositories:

         helm repo update